A Low-rank Approximation for MDPs via Moment Coupling: Policy optimization

 \begin{theorem}

 \end{theorem}

-Thus the gap depends similarly on how well the optimal value under focal chain $P$ and sister chain $\wtilde{P}$ are approximated by interpolating values at their nearest grid-points, weighed by the appropriate probabilities.
+The gap depends then on how well the optimal value under focal chain $P$ and the sister chain $\wtilde{P}$ are approximated by interpolating values at their nearest grid-points.

-Once the policies $\pi^*$ and $\wtilde{\pi}$ are fixed, moment matching supports---as seen in earlier sections---a small approximation gap with non-negligible computational gains.
+With fixed policies $\pi^*$ and $\wtilde{\pi}^*$ are fixed, moment matching supports---as seen in earlier sections---a small value-approximation gap with non-negligible computational gains.
 In embedding this within policy iteration it is important (indeed central) that our construction of the aggregation matrices $\bg,\bu$ does not depend on the policy and, hence, does not have be updated in each iteration.

 The base algorithm is the aggregate analogue of standard policy iteration (PI) and alternates between evaluation and updating steps.
 Exact evaluation and/or update are replaced by approximate computations in approximate policy iteration (API); using aggregation, the $k^{th}$ iteration proceeds as follows: